bibleexchange/courses/homiletics-2/en/2002_the-text.md

 * …thy sons, O Zion, against thy sons, O Greece… (Zechariah 9:13)
 * Every man at the beginning doth set forth good wine… then that which is worse, but thou… (John 2:10)

-### The length of the text is determined by the theme
+#### The length of the text is determined by the theme

-#### Be certain the theme is expressed from the chosen length of the text
+Be certain the theme is expressed from the chosen length of the text.
 Not so short as to not clearly explain the theme.
 Not so long as to give more than necessary to naturally suggest the theme.

-#### Short texts arrest attention
+##### Short texts arrest attention

 They are easier for the congregation to remember.
 Be careful not to use a text excessively short that does not form a complete thought.

-#### Long texts give fullness and authority
+##### Long texts give fullness and authority

 A complete foundation for the sermon.
 An opportunity to relate Biblical accounts to the congregation.